h3mps/h3mps.github.io/content/publication/hempel-immigration-2025/index.md

 ---
-title: '<br> The Impact of Immigration on Local Public Finances: Evidence from Canadian Municipalities'
+title: 'The Impact of Immigration on Local Public Finances: Evidence from Canadian Municipalities'
 authors:
 - Alexander Hempel